 I also save all the sweet compliments and thank you emails I get from readers in my inbox so I can be reminded of why I write and that I am not invisible in this world.

 Speaking of which, someone walked by my cube and complimented me on my perfume.
-I smiled and said “it’s Burberry London” when asked the brand.
+I smiled and said, “It’s Burberry London,” when asked about the brand.
 “I guess you could say it’s my signature fragrance.”

 I promptly licked and rubbed together my wrists in an attempt to wear away some scent.
 Burberry London may smell nice, but it doesn’t taste nice.